TechStudent10/BasicServerAndClient/README.md

 `byteSize`: The amount of bytes you want sent to the server [2048].

 `encoding`: The encoding for encoding and decoding messages [utf-8].

+You can use the getMessages method to get the messages and the send method to send a message.